fossfreedom/coverart-browser/README.md

 #coverart-browser v0.8
 ================

-Browse your coverart albums in Rhythmbox v2.96 - Rhythmbox v2.98
+Browse your coverart albums in Rhythmbox v2.96 - Rhythmbox v2.98*

+(for rhythmbox 2.99 please look at the Notes section below - we need help testing support for RB2.99)

 ![Imgur](http://i.imgur.com/yXYmcOt.png)